theexperiential/nodeo/README.md

 ---

 #### :film_projector: Why I am building this
-I am building nodeo to solve the problem of playing many generative scenes for  streams, permanent installations and live events.
+I am building nodeo to enable artists to display an unlimited number of generative scenes for streams, permanent installations and live events.
 The aim is a stable, aesthetic and customizable 24/7 delivery of TouchDesigner components and Notch blocks to external displays and/or apps/platforms (such as OBS/Twitch) via NDI.

 The name is a combination of *node* and *video,* as a good share of generative art is created in node-based environments.